rgsommer777/04-Homework/README.md

 README.md<br>

 ## What I Learned
-Good opportunity to exercise html and css skills , while buildinhg new skills of DOM manipulation, timers and local storage.
+Good project to exercise html and css skills , while also buildinhg new skills of DOM manipulation, timers and local storage.

+(NOTE: I had some trouble with step #5 and ran out of time prior to HW submission to get teh high score screen working).

 ## Links
-GitHub link to project file repo: https://github.com/rgsommer777/03-Homework<br>
+GitHub link to project file repo: https://github.com/rgsommer777/04-Homework<br>
-GitHub link to hosted page: https://rgsommer777.github.io/03-Homework/
+GitHub link to hosted page: https://rgsommer777.github.io/04-Homework/

 ## Screenshots